Nimble provides short term credit solutions to cover you when you're caught short.

 Am I eligible if I have bad credit?

-Nimble sets out your repayment dates and amounts in your contract and direct debits your account on that day by about 10am.
-Nimble will send you an SMS the day before repayments are due so you can make sure you have sufficient funds in the nominated account.
+Nimble sets out your repayment dates and amounts in your contract and direct debits your account on that day.
+Nimble will send you a reminder the day before repayments are due so you can make sure you have sufficient funds in the nominated account.

 What if I can't repay my loan?